respiky/MSproj/README.md

 The most well known personal assisstant is probably Amazon's Alexa.
 Other similar apps can be found on phones (Siri, Cortana, Google Assisstant etc.)

 # Components to be used
-Raspberry PI   - Provides all of the functionality required, will be used to emulate Alexa MicroSD Card   - Used for storage
+Raspberry PI   - Provides all of the functionality required, will be used to emulate Alexa <br />
+MicroSD Card   - Used for storage <br />
-USB Microphone - Used as an input device for voice commands USB Speakers   - Used as an output device for feedback to the given commands LED/Switches   - Used to showcase some of the things we learned during laboratory lessons
+USB Microphone - Used as an input device for voice commands <br />
+USB Speakers   - Used as an output device for feedback to the given commands <br />
+LED/Switches   - Used to showcase some of the things we learned during laboratory lessons

 # How it works